-I know that every women’s style and preferences are different.
-However, these items, in my opinion, are ones that every woman should have in their closet.
-I also believe that they are worthy of investing in over most other wardrobe items.
+I know that every woman’s style and preferences are different.
+However, in my opinion, these items are ones that every woman should have in their closet.
+I also believe they are worth investing in over most other wardrobe items.

 - Blazer.
 A blazer can be worn for work, out to dinner, or to a school meeting.
 They’re incredibly versatile and will pull together any outfit.